asteroidzman/asteroidz/README.md

 1. **Lightweight & Fast Build**

-   - _Maomao_ is as lightweight as _dwl_, and its build can be completed within few seconds.
-Despite this, _maomao_ does not compromise on functionality.
+   - _Maomao_ is as lightweight as _dwl_, and can be built completely within a few seconds.
+Despite this, _Maomao_ does not compromise on functionality.

 2. **Feature Highlights**
    - In addition to basic WM functionality, Maomao provides:
      - Excellent xwayland support.
-     - Base tag not workspace (supports separate window layouts for each tag)
+     - Base tags not workspaces (supports separate window layouts for each tag)
      - Smooth and customizable complete animations (window open/move/close, tag enter/leave,layer open/close/move)
      - Excellent input method support (text input v2/v3)
      - Flexible window layouts with easy switching (scroller, master, monocle, spiral, etc.)